 Set your GPS for the carpark or follow signs when you arrive in town.
 You will want to spend sometime strolling the riverside path and popping into the shops and cafes.
 You will definitely want to get lunch while your are here.
 We loved our meal at The Alpine Coffee Shop so much, in fact, that we went back on our way out of Snowdonia as well!
 The coffee here is arguably the best in all of Britain.

 There are a couple bonus stops near Betws-y-Coed that I recommend for the photographers out there.
-You will find those in the Snowdonia Photography Locations guide on this site.
+You will find those in our Snowdonia Photography Locations guide.

 A popular hike when the weather permits begins at the Tryfan Car Park on Google Maps.
 This hike will take you up Mount Tryfan, providing sweeping aerial views on Llyn Ogwen and the entire Ogwen Valley.

 An experienced scrambler could do this walk in a few hours, but you should expect to spend 4-5 hours IF you decide to walk all the way to the top.
 During our 3 days in Snowdonia, the days were too short to attempt this so late in the day.
 Instead, we drove around exploring the countryside aimlessly, then photographed sunset at Llyn Idwal.